Dealing with Disappointment in Your New Life

 Think of your OLD life and your NEW life as if you were comparing apples and oranges.
 Let's say you love oranges... the taste, the juice, the fun of peeling it, even the way the smell lingers on your hands after you are done.
 If all your life, you had only experienced oranges, then I handed you an apple instead; you would be disappointed.
 It’s not that an apple is bad — it’s just not an orange.
 An apple is a different experience.

 Comparing your old life and your new is rarely an even comparison— each will have unique beauties and each will have challenges.
 In every transition - even the positive ones- you will gain some things and you will lose some things.
-So how do we approach this season before we have fully settled into our NEW life?

 Let GO of what you know.
 Many times when we are adjusting to a new situation or new relationship, we find ourselves clinging to what we knew from before.
 Because we don’t know enough about the NEW life, we have no experiences to help anchor us through the change.

 One of the couples we worked with in Beirut was raised in Alaska.
 Recently, as they were touring potential schools for their son, they took a few minutes to let their child play on the playground.
-As the father watched his son climbing the plastic slide, scenes from his childhood— playing in stream and running in the woods— began flashing back and the reality that his son would have an urban childhood brought sudden waves of grief.
+As the father watched his son climbing the plastic slide, scenes from his childhood began flashing back— playing in stream and running in the woods— and the reality that his son would have an urban childhood brought sudden waves of grief.

 It’s not that his son wasn’t having fun on the playground; obviously, children can experience vibrant (albeit very different) lives in urban contexts.
 But this dad cannot easily embrace a childhood shaped by the city because it’s not in his experience base.
 Not yet.
 Expect a season of free-fall as you let go of the KNOWN and turn towards the UNKNOWN.